pfoo/ifconfig.io/README.md

 * Added Protocol field
 * Added a way to support real client port when the app is run behind a proxy
 * wget and fetch are treated like curl (providing value without html formating)
+* show IP country and AS number based on Maxmind geolite free database, using https://github.com/abh/geoip

 Build instruction :
 * install golang-go